RahmouniFaouzi/IGA_FEM_ThermalAnalysis/README.md

 This repository contains the MATLAB code developed for the publication:

-**A Comparative Computational Study of Steady-State and Transient Heat Transfer in Composite Materials under Multiple Boundary Conditions using FEM, Multi-Formulation Isogeometric Analysis, and AI-Driven Symbolic Regression**
+**Comparative Study of Steady-State and Transient Heat Transfer in Composites Using FEM, Isogeometric Analysis, and AI Symbolic Regression**

 **Authors:** Dr. Faouzi Rahmouni, Prof. Amar Khennane